 Something to think about

 These were hard times for Martha and Mary – they had lost their beloved brother, and they wanted their friend with them to help and support them.
-Martha takes Jesus’ words at face value – that the message is that her brother who has died, will live through Jesus.
+Martha takes Jesus’ words at face value – that the message is that her brother, who has died, will live through Jesus.

-This one of the best known New Testament verses, and is often used as comfort for people who have lost someone, and a hope for the future in dark times.
+This is one of the best known New Testament verses, and is often used as comfort for people who have lost someone, and a hope for the future in dark times.

 I lost someone very, very dear to me not so long ago.
 My mother was 91, and I know that’s a ‘good innings’, but it was still too soon to watch her go.
 Hearing these words at her funeral did bring comfort – that she really and truly believed that everyone who lives and believes in Christ will never die.